nlohmann/plexible/README.md

 ### Configuration

 Before you run Plexible the first time, please review the file `config.py`.
 It contains several standard settings and should be OK for most cases.
-In particular, check the following settings:

-- `SERVER_NAME` determines where Plexible should be reachable.
-- `PLEX_SERVER_NAME` is the location of your Plex Media Server.

 ## Run Plexible